jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 So low-coupling and high-coupling are the illusion of having less connections.
 The situation solved by low-coupling is not having less connections, but having more insight and control over those connections.
 Insight into the connections in an existing system, and control over the possible connections when a system is changed.

-There is another thing that does not work well in low-coupling, while it should actually be the stuff that low-coupling should be solving.
+There is another thing that might not work well in low-coupling, while it should actually be the stuff that low-coupling should be solving.
 If a low-coupled situation changes, you might end up with a lot of unused interface members, of which you can not easily see that they are not required anymore.
 So that is the inverse of not knowing what is used: not knowing what is not used anymore.
 So you have a cluttered interface with members that are not used of which you do not know that you could remove them.
 When you have an interface, and only 5% of the interface is still used, you still have the same problem as in the highly coupled situation: you have a ton of members and you do not know which are accessed by what.

 Low-coupling is there in order to be able to know how systems interface and to be able to facilitate controlled changes inside those systems.